LBoyle/blockgame_raylib_ocaml/README.md

 #### The ideal tech

-I want to see a nice high-level library like Raylib that abstracts the really complex stuff, and can target Windows, Mac(nice to have), Linux and WebAssembly.
-Maybe even
+I want to see a nice high-level library like Raylib that abstracts the really complex stuff, and can target Windows, Mac, Linux and WebAssembly, for OCaml so I can use it to make games